2025–26 Ohio State Buckeyes women's basketball team

 The 2025–26 Ohio State Buckeyes women's basketball team represented Ohio State University during the 2025–26 NCAA Division I women's basketball season.
-The Buckeyes are led by head coach Kevin McGuff in his 13th season and played their home games at Value City Arena in Columbus, Ohio as a member of the Big Ten Conference.
+The Buckeyes were led by head coach Kevin McGuff in his 13th season and played their home games at Value City Arena in Columbus, Ohio as a member of the Big Ten Conference.

 Previous season

 The Buckeyes finished the 2024–25 season 26–7, 13–5 in Big Ten play to finish in a tie for fourth place.
 As the No. 3 seed in the Big Ten tournament, they defeated Iowa in the quarterfinals before losing to UCLA in the semifinals.
 They received an at-large bid to the NCAA tournament as the No. 4 seed in the Birmingham 3 region.
 They defeated Montana State in the first round before losing to Tennessee in the second round.